alexandre-dacaf/cliware/docs/roadmap.md

 - [x] 4.1.11 - Implement output to clipboard

 ### Extras:
-- [ ] Ext1 - Update the color palette to have all the colors needed
+- [x] Ext1 - Update the color palette to have all the colors needed
-- [ ] Ext2 - Change output types to represent colors, not use cases (green, not sucess.
+- [x] Ext2 - Change output types to represent colors, not use cases (green, not sucess.
 Devs should decide what each color means)
 - [ ] Ext3 - Enhance nomenclature of output components (history entry, terminal history, display, etc)
 - [ ] Ext4 - Allow mouse select of outputs?
 If so, make it.
+- [ ] Ext5 - Block space action on simple select (use only enter)
+- [ ] Ext6 - Improve cohesion of usePrinter functions (break into more focused hooks)

+### Obsolete
+- 4.1.5 - Implement toast (upper corner or inline?)

 ## Sprint 4: Advanced Prompts and Commands